jvrck/australianpayphones/README.md

 ### Program usage

 By default, `aus-payphones` will fetch data and place it into the working directory.
-The files contains the current timestamp.
-There are options available to generate a file that contains a date rather than a timestamp and also emit the file to another path.
+The file contains the current timestamp.
+The program offers options to generate a file that contains a date rather than a timestamp and also emit the file to a selected path.

 The following is from the program usage output: